efrigo88/playground-pipeline-docker/README.md

 # Data Pipeline with Docker

 This project implements a data pipeline that fetches album data from the JSONPlaceholder API, processes it, and stores it in a PostgreSQL database.
-The entire pipeline runs in Docker containers.
+The entire pipeline runs in Docker containers and provides an API endpoint to trigger the pipeline.

 ## Prerequisites